hgschmie/pg-embedded/src/site/markdown/using_database_manager.md

 Additional databases can be created using the standard SQL `CREATE DATABASE` commands.

-`DatabaseManager` has two operation modes:
+[DatabaseManager](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseManager.html) has two operation modes:

 * In **single database** mode, only a single database exists (the `postgres` database).
-Every call to `getDatabaseInfo()` returns a [DatabaseInfo](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseInfo.html) instance that can be used to connect to the single database.
+Every call to `DatabaseManager.getDatabaseInfo()` returns a [DatabaseInfo](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseInfo.html) instance that can be used to connect to the single database.
-* In **multi database** mode, every call to `getDatabaseInfo()` creates a new database on the PostgreSQL server and returns a [DatabaseInfo](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseInfo.html) instance that decribes this new database.
+* In **multi database** mode, every call to `DatabaseManager.getDatabaseInfo()` creates a new database on the PostgreSQL server and returns a [DatabaseInfo](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseInfo.html) instance that decribes this new database.
 Each database has a unique name and is cloned from the `template1` database, so any operations on the template (creating tables, loading plugins etc.) are also applied to each new database instance.

-Each `DatabaseManager` instance manages an [EmbeddedPostgres](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/EmbeddedPostgres.html) instance to control the database server.
-Calling `close()` on the `DatabaseManager` instance shuts down the PostgreSQL server instance.
+Each [DatabaseManager](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/DatabaseManager.html) instance manages an [EmbeddedPostgres](apidocs/de.softwareforge.testing.postgres/de/softwareforge/testing/postgres/embedded/EmbeddedPostgres.html) instance to control the database server.
+Calling `DatabaseManager.close()` shuts down the PostgreSQL server instance.

 ```java
 try (DatabaseManager manager = DatabaseManager.singleDatabase()